Marking knife

 A marking knife or striking knife is a woodworking layout tool used for accurately marking workpieces.
-It is used to cut a visible line, which can then be used to guide a hand saw, chisel or plane when making woodworking joints and other operations.
+It is used to cut a visible line, which can then be used to guide a hand saw, chisel or plane when making woodworking joints and performing other operations.
 They are generally used when marking across the grain of the wood, with scratch awls better suited for marking with the grain.

 Description

 The blades on marking knives are made of tool steel, have either a skewed end or a spear point, and the knife edge is bevelled on either one side of the blade or both sides.
 On single-bevel skewed knives the side of the blade that is bevelled dictates whether the knife is for left-handed or right-handed use, while single-bevel spear point knives are suited to both.

 Some marking knives incorporate a marking knife blade at one end, and a scratch awl tip at the other end – but because of this they are sometimes considered dangerous to use.

 Marking knives are either made from a single piece of steel, or additionally have a handle made of wood or plastic.

 Some woodworkers make their own marking knives, for example from spade bits or planer blades.